OS2iot/OS2iot-docs/source/external-interface-design/external-interface-design.rst

 Prerequisites
 """"""""""""""""""""""""""""""

-In order to use the Chirpstack surdent things has to be set up, in a specific order.
+In order to use the Chirpstack certain things has to be set up, in a specific order.

 -  Network server

    -  The network server has to be added.
-This can be set up as a automatic process for when we set up the docker containers.
+This is set up as a automatic process on startup of OS2iot backend.

 -  Gateway